 Yes, every year.
 Here's where to get your flu vaccine for free.

 Build up with healthy food

-You may think it’s hard to eat healthy on a regular basis, but eating plenty of fresh fruits and vegetables supports your immune system, Robertson says.
-And that’s a lot easier than fighting off the flu.
+You may think its hard to eat healthy on a regular basis, but eating plenty of fresh fruits and vegetables supports your immune system, says Jeff Robertson, MD, chief medical officer for health insurer Regence.
+And that's a lot easier than fighting off the flu.